 Mental Health First Aid

-On site we have MHFA trained staff so that they can support fellow staff or students who are developing mental health problems, experiencing a worsening of an existing mental health problem or in a mental health crisis.
-You can see a list of staff who are trained and find out more by clicking here.
+We have MHFA trained staff so that they can support fellow staff or students who are developing mental health problems, experiencing a worsening of an existing mental health problem or in a mental health crisis.
+See the list of MHFA trained staff and find out more.

 Contact student support

-The Student Support Team offers advice and support to all RCA students including; disability advice, learning difficulties support, counselling, mental health support, international student support, financial and housing support.
+Student Support offers advice and support to all RCA students including; disability advice, learning difficulties support, counselling, mental health support, international student support, financial and housing support.

 Jennifer Springham is the Mental Health Coordinator, who can provide you with 1:1 support at College if you are experiencing mental health concerns, whether or not you have a diagnosis.

-Speak to a member of RCA staff who is Mental Health First Aid trained, who you can identify by their wearing of a green Mental Health First Aid lanyard.
+Speak to a Mental Health First Aid trained staff member of RCA who you can identify by their wearing of a green Mental Health First Aid lanyard.

 If you are experiencing a crisis outside of the College, you can: